njt0831/Controller/README.md

 # Controller
-This is a simple program to skip songs following a double xbox controller menu button press sequence.
+This is a simple program to skip songs on windows following a double xbox controller menu button press sequence.